‘EXAUDI, the extraordinary ensemble of vocal virtuosi’ The Sunday Times

 The Telegraph

-Poppe Interzone with EIC, Festival d’Automne, 4/12/09
+Poppe Interzone with EIC, Festival d’Automne, 4 December 2009

-…La précision vocale et la beauté sonore des cinq solistes de l’Ensemble Exaudi sont un plaisir en soi au-delà des méandres poétiques d’un texte en anglais difficile à assimiler au premier abord.
+…La précision vocale et la beauté sonore des cinq solistes de l’Ensemble EXAUDI sont un plaisir en soi au-delà des méandres poétiques d’un texte en anglais difficile à assimiler au premier abord.
 Les voix sont pleinement en accord avec la finesse d’une musique aux attaques tuilées, aux intervalles jusqu’au huitieme de ton et aux raffinements sonores jusqu’alors insoupconnés.
 Leur musicalité est un ravissement.

 www.concertonet.com

-Cage and Machaut, fuseleeds Festival, 30/4/09
+Cage and Machaut, fuseleeds Festival, 30 April 2009

-The week-long blitz of contemporary music that was fuseleeds09 offered many attractions, but nothing could match the intimate surprises of this early evening gig by Exaudi, the British vocal ensemble that delights in programming the unthinkable — such as John Cage and Guillaume de Machaut.
+The week-long blitz of contemporary music that was fuseleeds09 offered many attractions, but nothing could match the intimate surprises of this early evening gig by EXAUDI, the British vocal ensemble that delights in programming the unthinkable — such as John Cage and Guillaume de Machaut.
 On the surface, 20th-century music’s biggest smasher of traditions and the 14th century’s deftest polyphonic weaver of hymns to courtly love were never meant to co-habit.
-Yet by picking from Cage’s rambunctious catalogue only the simplest, sparest and in most cases shortest pieces, Exaudi’s director James Weeks made a triumphant case for letting the two lie side by side.
+Yet by picking from Cage’s rambunctious catalogue only the simplest, sparest and in most cases shortest pieces, EXAUDI’s director James Weeks made a triumphant case for letting the two lie side by side.

 The Times

-Rihm and Lassus, Aldeburgh Easter Festival, 22/3/08
+Rihm and Lassus, Aldeburgh Easter Festival, 22 March 2008

 …a perfectly judged short concert, given by the outstanding vocal group EXAUDI.
 The centrepiece of the hour-long sequence was the first complete performance in this country of Wolfgang Rihm’s Seven Passion Texts, settings of the Tenebrae Responsories for Holy Week, which he completed two years ago.
 Around them EXAUDI’s director, James Weeks, had arranged two sequences of Orlande de Lassus’s passiontide motets, some to the same texts that Rihm’s cycle uses.
 It made a wonderfully contrasted and concentrated experience.
 Weeks’ fascinating programme notes drew comparisons between the richness and occasional grandeur of Rihm’s six-part writing and Bruckner’s motets, but in fact the frame of reference is wider still, with an expressive control of dissonance and an emotional directness that are very much Rihm’s own.
 EXAUDI conveyed all that with a confidence that belied the technical challenges the singers were meeting so effortlessly.
 It was hard to imagine this music better performed, and there could be no better context in which to hear it.